kbmakevin/cencol_w2018/cnet307_006/wk1/notes.md

 mov
 measurable organizational value

-dont need PMI...for those preparing for PMP exams
+we dont need PMI...it is only for those preparing for PMP exams

-only ned the 5th ed textbook by Jack Marchewka
+only ned the 5th ed textbook by Jack Marchewka wiley - 4 device usage, $58/4

-wiley - 4 device usage, $58/4
+sponsor vs client

-internal provides resources and asks u to do a project -> sponsor
+---

-external " " " -> client
+internal provides resources and asks u to do a project -> SPONSOR external " " " -> CLIENT

 time,money,resources, reputation (impacted from project)